 Being told that your child has diabetes can have a big impact on everyday family life but it’s important to remember that every child and their family will cope with the diagnosis differently.

 The condition doesn't have to take away your child's freedom or end your usual family life.
-What it does mean is that you have to carefully manage your child's condition as part of daily life.

 Types of diabetes